bradrf/httop/README.md

    +-+- http connection: manages one set of server and client http streams
      |
      +--- http stream: manages either a client or a sever http stream

+http streams share...
+  * a queue of request sent times (to track elapsed time to respond)
+  * http statistics